Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Based on this information, we decided to walk onward.
 We kept on the Camino until the railroad station in Alverca, which was our second mistake, since we really didn't understand where we were going.
 Our third mistake was having insufficient information on an albergue which I was trying to locate in Alverca called the Fundação CEBI.
 Please do not look for this albergue, regardless of what information you may have.
 It is not even listed in the official Portuguese Via Lusitana guide to hostels!

-We crossed the railroad tracks inside this funky glass building with stairs and elevators, and stopped on the other side of the tracks to Google the address of the Albergue Fundação CEBI.
+We crossed the railroad tracks inside this funky glass building with stairs and elevators, pictured below, and stopped on the other side of the tracks to Google the address of the Albergue Fundação CEBI.
 Where the Camino turned away from the directions to the albergue, I stopped recording our tracks, as you can see by my map above.
+This was after about 300 meters from the train station along the Avenida Infante Dom Pedro.
+(This is where you need to go if you are walking through Alverca and is the ongoing Camino.)

 Waymark at Train Station in AlvercaWaymark at Train Station in Alverca